APLL-Intern-Challange-2026/document-extraction-template-repo/README.md

 # Internship Challenge: Document Extraction Service

 Welcome!
 This challenge is designed to evaluate your problem-solving skills and your technical ability to work with unstructured data documents.
-You have **10 days** to complete this task from the moment you accept the invitation link.
+You have **15 days**  to submit your work.

 ## 📅 Challenge Timeline
-* **Start Date:** [Insert Date/Time]
+* **Start Date:** [10/02/2025]
-* **End Date:** [Insert Date/Time - 10 days later]
+* **End Date:** [25/02/2025]
 * **Submission:** Your final commit must be pushed before the deadline.
 * **Branch Policy:** You must perform all work and submit final code on the **`main`** branch only.

 ---

 ## 🚀 The Problem Statement
-Your task is to build an application (preferably using **Python**) that can process document images or PDFs to achieve the following:
+Your task is to build an application that can process document images or PDFs to achieve the following:

 1. **Classification:** Automatically identify if the document is an **Invoice** or a **Packing List**.
 2. **Extraction:** Extract key fields and provide the final result in **Excel (.xlsx) or JSON format**: